Luciano Arriagada

-Luciano Daniel Arriagada García (born 30 April 2002) is a Chilean footballer who plays as a forward for Brazilian side Athletico Paranaense.
+Luciano Daniel Arriagada García (born 30 April 2002) is a Chilean professional footballer who plays as a forward for Huachipato.

 Club career

-After leaving Colo-Colo, in 2023 Arriagada joined Brazilian club Athletico Paranaense on a deal until the 2025 season.
+After leaving Colo-Colo, Arriagada moved abroad in 2023 and joined Brazilian club Athletico Paranaense on a deal until the 2025 season.
+In 2024, he returned to Chile by signing with Audax Italiano on a one-year loan with an option to buy.
+Back to Brazil, he ended his contract in June 2025.

+On 28 June 2025, Arriagada signed with Huachipato.

 International career

 At early age, he represented Chile at under-15 level in the 2017 South American U-15 Championship.
 In addition, he represented Chile U20 in a friendly tournament played in Teresópolis (Brazil) called Granja Comary International Tournament, making appearances in all the matches against Peru U20, Bolivia U20, and Brazil U20, scoring a goal in the second match.

 Later, he was called up to the first training microcycle of the Chile senior team on 2021 and to the Chile squad for the 2021 Copa América, making his international debut in the match against Uruguay on June 21.

+In 2024, he took part in the Pre-Olympic Tournament.